How to access information from the LGO

 We are committed to operating openly and will meet all reasonable requests for information in order to maintain a high level of public trust and confidence in our organisation.
 We welcome the rights of access to information which are set out in the Data Protection Act 1998 (DPA), the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR).

 Our commitment to openness is balanced by the need for us to maintain high standards of care in handling personal and confidential information, and the need to maintain confidentiality where disclosure would not be in the public interest and where disclosure is not permitted under the legislation that covers the Ombudsman’s role, the Local Government Act 1974.

 We publish extensive information about our organisation and how we deal with complaints here on our website.
-Full details of all information available is listed in our Publication Scheme.
+Full details of all information available is listed in the section What we publish.